SAP/fsm-shell/docs/fsm/dispatching-board.md

 <!-- div:left-panel -->

 Selected activity is shared by the dispatching board using the `ViewState` object.
-In case of no selected activity or if a user unselect noe, the `null` value will be propagated and should also be handle accordingly.
+In case of no selected activity or unselect event, the `null` value will be propagated and should be handle accordingly.

 <!-- div:right-panel -->